In my life, I have eaten hundreds of pot pies. From the bargain bin microwavable frozen ones to high-dollar A-list restaurant versions.

 She starts by putting all of the ingredients in the freezer for 20 minutes including the mixer bowl and paddle!
 Her recipe uses a whopping 16 tablespoons of butter.
-My normal pie crust, which uses a lot less, isn’t nearly so luxurious and while it might work okay, hers really added a buttery warmth to the dish and notched it up.
+My normal pie crust, which uses a lot less, isn’t nearly so luxurious and while it works fine, and your favorite go-to recipe would too, hers really added a buttery warmth to the dish and notched it up.
 It came together perfectly in no time.
 Indeed, making room in the freezer turned out to be the hardest part.
 It’s crazy good — you should try it if you get a chance.

 I browned the chicken pieces in a little olive oil then set them aside.

 Then, I cooked the onion, carrot, celery, and mushrooms in some butter along with a bit of salt, pepper, thyme, and bay leaves until they just started to get tender.